Dr. Jessie Koh

 Besides clinical work, Dr. Koh is a visiting lecturer at the local Singapore university where she shares her expertise with students on enhancing mental health wellness including mindfulness experiential workshops.
 Dr. Koh serves on the advisory board of a non-profit sports management consultancy promoting local and international athletes with the objective to inspire youth and to develop an inclusive sporting culture in Singapore.

-Her postgraduate training experience extended to both the private practice and medical/psychiatric facilities including Raffles Hospital Singapore and The Royal Brisbane & Women's Hospital (RBWH) Australia.
+Her postgraduate training experience extended to both the private practice and medical/psychiatric facilities including Raffles Hospital Singapore, The Royal Brisbane & Women's Hospital (RBWH) Australia, and a local Singapore Community Social Service.
 At the Australian university clinic, she trained and supervised doctorate students of Clinical Psychology & Clinical Geropsychology in the mental health program for the community.

-Using a practice approach that is both evidence-based and client-driven, Dr. Koh strives to draw from a variety of therapeutic approaches including cognitive behavioural therapy (CBT), solution-focused therapy (SFT), motivational-interviewing (MI), professional coaching, and integration of research-based mindfulness into her work.
+Using a practice access that is both evidence-based and client-driven, Dr. Koh's approach to therapy and counselling tends to be eclectic with strong focus on Cognitive Behavioural Therapy (CBT), Motivational Interviewing (MI), and integration of research-based mindfulness interventions.
 Alongside her strong interest in health psychology and working with individuals through emotional, physical, and challenging life events, Dr. Koh has considerable experience in working on cross-cultural psychology and cultural adjustment issues.

-With over 25 years of work experience, Dr. Koh spent more than a decade in Germany and 5 years in the Middle East predominantly in areas of corporate management, organisational and people development, and coaching.
-Dr. Koh, a Singaporean Chinese, born and raised in Singapore speaks English, Mandarin, German, and local Chinese dialects.
+With over 25 years of work experience, Dr. Koh lived more than a decade in Germany, 5 years in the Middle East, and several years in Australia and Malaysia.
+Similarly, she had worked extensively in areas of corporate management, organisational and people development, and coaching.
+TeleConsulation sessions (via skype/zoom) continues to be available to all clients from all parts of the world.
+Dr. Koh, a Singaporean Chinese, born and raised in Singapore speaks English, Mandarin, German, and Chinese dialects.